-- Credit Line Equity Access Checks or Credit Card - Funds may be accessed via credit line equity access checks or credit card transaction, using the Equity Access card associated with your HELOC.
+- Credit Line Equity Access Checks or Credit Card - Funds may be accessed via credit line equity access checks or credit card transaction, using the Equity Access checks or card associated with your HELOC.

 - Online - Simply log in to your online banking account and easily transfer money from your HELOC directly into your checking or savings account.

 - Telephone Request, Request by Mail, in Person Request - Customers may call the bank, mail a request to the bank, or go in to a branch to request that available funds be transferred into your checking or savings account.

 How many times may I access my Home Equity Line of Credit funds?

-In short, customers have unlimited access up to their approved credit limit during a predefined time period.
+Customers have unlimited access up to their approved credit limit during a predefined time period.